 The Tiger Hunt

-The artist’s journey through North Africa gave him an inspiration for all his life.
-Here representation of movement and violence is reinforced by the bright, intense lighting directed on to a few details selected for their significance, in particular the tiger and the fabrics of the clothes animated by the rapid gestures of the men who are attacking the wild beast.
-Delacroix created couple of paintings of hunting.
+The artist’s journey through North Africa inspired him for life.
+Delacroix created a couple of paintings of hunting.
+In this one he illustrates movement and violence by use of a bright, intense lighting on details selected for their significance.
+In particular, are see the tiger and the fabric of the clothes, animated by the rapid gestures of the men who are attacking the wild beast.